Kenneth Jay Lane: Life

-Born in Detroit, Michigan, the son of an automotive parts supplier, He is of Jewish descent.
+Born in Detroit, Michigan, Lane was the son of an automotive parts supplier.
+He is of Jewish descent.
 Lane attended the University of Michigan and the Rhode Island School of Design.

 Lane was a member of the New York art staff on Vogue, before going on to design footwear for Delman Shoes between 1956–58 and for the New York branch of Christian Dior from 1958–63, where he trained under Roger Vivier.

 Lane was one of the subjects of Andy Warhol's Screen Tests (where, in a film taken in 1966, he represented "high fashion").

 From 1977 until his death his home in Manhattan was a duplex in the Stanford White mansion completed in 1892 and one of the few surviving mansions on Park Avenue.
 From 1923-77, it served as the home of the Advertising Club.
-At that time it was converted into a cooperative apartment house.
+At that time, it was converted into a cooperative apartment house.
 His living room is the former club library and features an original marble mantelpiece, original artwork and lamps designed by Robert Denning of Denning & Fourcade.

 Lane collected Orientalist paintings and there is a gallery named in his honor at the Metropolitan Museum of Art in tribute to his philanthropy and bequests.

 Jewelry design

 Lane started designing jewelry and launched his business in 1963 while producing bejeweled footwear for Dior and Arnold Scaasi.
-He first came to public attention after Jo Hughes, a fashion industry insider, showed some of his designs to Wallis, the Duchess of Windsor, who bought several pieces and recommended him to her friends.
+He first came to public attention after Jo Hughes, a fashion industry insider, showed some of his designs to Wallis, Duchess of Windsor, who bought several pieces and recommended him to her friends.
 As both costume jewelry and society reporting were popular at the time, press reports of this incident launched Lane's business.
 His talent at copying high end jewelry from a quick glimpse proved popular, his clients proudly wearing the faux pieces.

 Jacqueline Kennedy was among those who commissioned fake jewels from Lane in order to enable her to wear them more freely while keeping the valuable originals in a safe.
+Kenneth Jay Lane’s illustrious clientele also included Princess Diana, Nancy Reagan, Princess Margaret, Greta Garbo, Babe Paley, Naty Abascal and Nan Kempner.

 Writing for The New York Times at the time of Truman Capote's Black and White Ball in 1966, Marilyn Bender reported that the "most important men in a fashionable woman's life were her hairdresser, her make-up artist and Kenneth Jay Lane."
 Lane's designs were hugely popular with a fashionable clientele that could have afforded authentic jewels; while stylists used them to complement the fashionable large hairstyles, short skirts and kaftans in fashion photographs.

 In 1966, he was awarded a special Coty Award for his jewelry design.
 He won the Neiman Marcus Fashion Award in 1968.
 Other awards received in the 1960s include the Tobé Coburn award (1966), the Harper's Bazaar International award (1967), the Maremodo di Capri-Tiberio d'Oro award (1967), and the Swarovski award (1969).
 In 1990 he won the Brides award.